LGuetta/NLP_Project/README.md

 - **`final_report.pdf`**: A comprehensive report detailing the project's objectives, methodology, results, analysis, and conclusions.
 It includes related work, preprocessing, sentiment analysis methods, and the evaluation of different models.

-The setup and installation instructions you provided are mostly correct, but they could be formatted a little more clearly.
-Here is an adjusted version in a README-friendly format:

 ### Setup & Installation

 1. **Clone the Repository**